RE/MAX We Sell Paradise > Blog of Local Area > Weather and Climate > Intertropical Convergence Zone

 Location of the ITCZ (MONSOON TROF) as shown on a weather chart Source: NOAA.

-Of course not all rain can be attributed to the ITCZ.
+Of course not all rain can be attributed to the Intertropical Convergence Zone.
 Daytime heating, orographic lift, sea breezes, tropical storms and hurricanes, low pressure systems and fronts and other weather features give rise to showers and storms that contribute a fair amount of our annual precipitation.
 But when the ITCZ is sitting above your head, and it has been activated, you know the roof is getting a pounding!

 How does the ITCZ form?